Azure/AppService/_posts/2021-04-15-Running-dotnet-6-Preview-on-App-Service.md

 To get started with .NET 6 (Preview) on App Service you can use one of two deployment methods.
 A Self-Contained deployment will allow you to deploy your app on machines that don't have the runtime installed.
 You can also deploy your application with a more portable solution using a Container which will package your app and dependencies to run on App Service.

+> Migrating your .NET 3.1 apps to .NET 6?
+We recommend going to .NEt 5 before jumping to 6, see [our previous article](https://azure.github.io/AppService/2021/04/14/Migrating-your-dotnet-31-applications-to-dotnet-5.html).

 ## Local Setup

 In order to setup .NET 6 in your application you need to first install the .NET 6 SDK.
 For our examples below we will be using the latest [.NET SDK 6 Preview 2](https://dotnet.microsoft.com/download/dotnet/6.0).
 If you're on Windows using Visual Studio, you will also need to download the latest Visual Studio Preview version [here](https://visualstudio.microsoft.com/vs/preview/).